-48.01 It is established in law that all notes, records, documents, films, photographs, or tapes used by an employee while in the employment of the Company are the property of the Company.

-48.02 An employee is required to disclose any and all information and/or material relevant to the legal matter under question, to the editor and publisher.

-48.03 It is also understood that the publisher will comply with any legally binding orders of the court.

-48.04 If the publisher and/or editor gives up custody of, or discloses any of the above, the employee will be so advised.
-The employee shall not give up custody of, or disclose any of the above without consent of the publisher, except by order of the court.

-48.05 Both parties agree that protecting the identity of news sources is a matter of considerable importance, and that every reasonable effort will be made to protect the identity of a news source when a reporter has accepted a story on the understanding of non-attribution.

-48.06 The publisher shall notify the employee concerned, and the Union, of any demand on the publisher for such surrender or disclosure or authentication.
+- 48.01 It is established in law that all notes, records, documents, films, photographs, or tapes, whether electronic/digital or hard copy and company provided computer and cell phones used by an employee while in the employment of the Company are the property of the Company. - 48.02 An employee is required to disclose any and all information and/or material relevant to the legal matter under question, to the editor and publisher. - 48.03 It is also understood that the publisher will comply with any legally binding orders of the court. - 48.04 If the publisher and/or editor gives up custody of, or discloses any of the above, the employee will be so advised.
+The employee shall not give up custody of, or disclose any of the above without consent of the publisher, except by order of the court. - 48.05 Both parties agree that protecting the identity of news sources is a matter of considerable importance, and that every reasonable effort will be made to protect the identity of a news source when a reporter has accepted a story on the understanding of non-attribution. - 48.06 The publisher shall notify the employee concerned, and the Union, of any demand on the publisher for such surrender or disclosure or authentication.